Passive Beam Shaping via Binary-Coded Apertures: Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask

-For finite apertures, the cosine-threshold operation is sensitive to how the discrete phase samples fall relative to the decision boundary $\cos(\phi_m)=0$.
-When the inter-element phase increment is (nearly) commensurate with $\pi$, a fixed reference can produce highly periodic ON/OFF patterns that partially cancel, leading to pronounced gain drop for finite $M$.
-To mitigate these effects, we introduce a global phase offset $\psi$, constant across $m$, prior to thresholding
+For finite $M$, the thresholding in \eqref{eq:b_from_w} can be sensitive to how the discrete samples fall relative to the decision boundary $\cos(\phi_m)=0$.
+We therefore allow a constant phase offset $\psi$ prior to thresholding as follows

-The offset $\psi$ does not alter the AoA/AoD geometry since it does not change the phase-ramp slope and provides a low-complexity means of improving finite-aperture performance.
-In the following, unless otherwise stated, the implemented ON/OFF mask corresponds to the special case $\psi=0$, and is denoted simply by $b_m$.
+The offset does not change the phase-ramp slope (hence does not change the target geometry), but it can improve finite-aperture performance by shifting the threshold relative to the sample phases.
+Unless otherwise stated, we set $\psi=0$ in this paper.